Skip to content

 Tips

-1. Choose the shortest term you can comfortably afford, since going from 60 months to 36 months on a $15,000 loan saves roughly $1,800 in interest
+1. Choose the shortest term where the monthly payment fits your budget — going from 60 months to 36 months on a $15,000 loan at 11% saves roughly $1,900 in interest

 Frequently Asked Questions